jplane/DurableStateMachines/README.md

 ## Goals

 StateChartsDotNet aims to provide a full-featured statechart implementation for [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/).
+This means you can run state machines locally on your laptop, or anywhere Azure Functions will run (Kubernetes, Azure serverless, edge compute, etc.).

 Some specific design and implementation choices:

-- An [abstraction](./Common/Model) for describing statechart definitions and an initial [JSON](./Metadata.Json) implementation
+- An [abstraction](./Common/Model) for describing statechart definitions and an [initial](./Metadata) implementation

 - Abstractions for both [pull](./Common/Model/Execution/IQueryMetadata.cs)- and [push](./Common/Model/Execution/ISendMessageMetadata.cs)-based communication with external systems; talk to all your favorite native cloud services from within your statechart!

 - In addition to parent-child state relationships _within_ a single statechart, there is also support for parent-child relationships _between_ statechart instances (execute statechart A within the context of statechart B, etc.)

+- A configurable [debugger service](./DurableFunction.Client/DebugHandler.cs) implemented with [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction)... observe state machine execution as it occurs, set breakpoints to observe remote execution, etc.

 ## Getting Started